 At Reflective Jewelry, we specialize in handmade wedding rings using old-world artisan techniques.
 Find out more in this brief video.

-While these specific skills tend to often be used for a simple white gold wedding band (such as a piece from our Comfort Fit collection), there's nothing we cannot do!
+While these specific skills tend to be often used for a simple white gold wedding band (such as a piece from our Comfort Fit collection), there's nothing we cannot do!
 Just get in touch.

-White Gold Wedding Gender Issues
+Men’s vs Women’s White Gold Wedding Rings

-18. What’s The Difference Between A Men’s White Gold Wedding Ring And A Women’s?
+21. What’s The Difference Between A Men’s White Gold Wedding Ring And A Women’s?

-Ulitmately, the look of a wedding ring is entirely up to your personal preference.
+Ultimately, the look of a wedding ring is entirely up to your personal preference.
 This includes style, width, and whether you want to wear an engagement ring.
-As far as we're concerned, the rings pictured above would look great on any hand.
+(There is an emerging trend for men's engagement rings!)

-19. A Wide or Narrow Wedding Band?
+22. A Wide or Narrow White Gold Wedding Band?